Power Rankings: Top 10 TV Shows of 2025 (Updated Monthly)

 Genre: Sci-Fi Drama

 Why?
 For those who crave the complexity and tension of prestige TV, Andor Season 2 delivers everything the best Star Wars stories do—and more.
-It’s a must-watch for anyone who loved the nuance of Rogue One.
+It’s a must-watch for anyone who loves the nuance of Rogue One.

-2. The Pitt (1)
+3. The Pitt (2)

 The Pitt